alison985/setting-up-mac-dev-environment/framework-laptop-ubuntu-21.04.md

 ## TODO

 1. Figure out best Screenshots with ease of Mac keyboard shortcuts.
 Default Screenshot app is too time consuming.
 Fast research pass hasn't found a good answer.
-1. Figure out best Note Taking Program
+1. Figure out best Note Taking Program. * --Notes App and To Do app should be in the same app.--
     * (Joplin Markdown and Preview mode task lists as of Oct 2021 are "buggy" for my personal workflow)
     * View [latest note-taking recommendations on Slant](https://www.slant.co/topics/6303/~note-taking-apps-for-linux)
         * Trying [QOwnNotes](https://www.qownnotes.org/getting-started/demo.html)